bjankord/brettjankord.com/content/blog/2013-03-09-modular-css-thoughts-on-smacss-modules.md

 ## Naming Conventions of Modifiers

 What I call module modifiers, Johnathan refers to as submodles.
 I use the term modifier based on my understanding of the BEM methodology.
-I think as long as you understand the concept of modules(blocks), submodules(modifiers), and subcomponents(elements), what your call them is up to you.
+I think as long as you understand the concept of modules(blocks), submodules(modifiers), and sub-components(elements), what your call them is up to you.
 Find a naming convention you and your team agree on and stick to it.
 As long as it is easy for you to understand when you come back to your code or for other developers to understand if they work on it, that is what is important.
 In the [recent SMACSS newsletter][5], Johnathan listed some other naming conventions people are using.

 ## Modules and Presentational Class Names

 Another concept in OOCSS is the use of visual class names, or presentational class names.
 Ask anyone about semantic class names and they will tell you presentational class names are a bad practice, and I agree, to an extent.
 While I think presentational classes should be avoided in the HTML markup, I think they play a big role in aiding in developer understanding of the styles.
 They add meaning (semantics) for developers on how certain elements will look.
 People generally don't like presentational classes because they can muddy up our HTML.
 If we ever decide to change the look of something, we need to modify the HTML and this isn't always possible/ideal.
 So where do presentational classes fit in?

-**%placehoders**
+**%placeholders**

 With the rise of CSS preprocessors, specifically Sass, the ability to craft intelligent CSS has grown immensely.
 I especially like the %placeholder feature of Sass.
 Using placeholders, we can keep our presentational class names, though extend them inside our &#8220;semantic&#8221; role based class names.